chopeen/learning-transformers/README.md

 NOTE: Answers with merged words (`October 2012.Residents` or `side.Kinshasa`) suggest
       that better text pre-processing could improve the results even more.

+## Library `requests` and TLS proxy

+In case of error `SSLError`, you can specify a custom list of trusted CAs:

+    export REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt